Bristol, St John on the Wall Church

 History, tourist information, and nearby accommodation

-Much of the interior furnishings are 17th and 18th century, though the pulpit is a beautifully carved piece of 15th century craftsmanship.
+Much of the interior furnishings are 17th and 18th century, though the pulpit is a beautifully carved piece of 15th-century craftsmanship.
 The nave pews are made of oak carved in 1621.
-The west gallery was erected in the late 17th century, and relocated further west when an organ was installed in 1883.
-On the east face of the gallery are 7 painted panels to saints.
+The west gallery was erected in the late 17th century and relocated further west when an organ was installed in 1883.
+On the east face of the gallery are 7 painted panels of saints.
 The font dates to 1624.

 One amusing historical touch is provided by a fountain to the north of the church.
 This is fed from a medieval conduit pipe used as a water supply by the Carmelite friary on this site in the 14th century.
 In the past, politicians seeking to curry favour with the electorate were known to make the fountain run with wine instead of water.

 St John's is no longer in use for regular worship and is cared for by the Churches Conservation Trust.
 As of this writing, it is open daily by volunteers but it is a good idea to check the Trust website for current opening details before planning a visit.

 About Bristol, St John on the Wall Church